 To rule out RA, he’ll ask you about your symptoms and medical history.
 You might get a blood test to look for antibodies linked to the disease.

-However, there’s no single test specifically for RA.
-Your doctor could send you to a rheumatologist, who’ll look over your joints for tenderness, swelling, or limited movement.
+Your doctor may send you to a rheumatologist, who’ll look over your joints for tenderness, swelling, or limited movement.

 Treatment for RA includes long-term: